AirtestProject/Poco/README.rst

 drag
 ''''

-Drag to target UI from current UI
+Drag from current UI element to target UI element.

+Following example shows how to use the ``drag_to`` function

 .. code-block:: python